Ferhat Pasha Mosque (Banja Luka): Destruction

-The mosque was one of 16 destroyed in the city of Banja Luka during the Bosnian War between 1992 and 1995.
+The mosque was one of 16 destroyed in the city of Banja Luka during the Bosnian War between 1992 and 1995 despite the fact that the city was spared any physical fighting.

-Both mosques were destroyed in the same night within 15 minutes of each other.
-(It has been noted that the almost simultaneous destruction of the Ferhadija and Arnaudija mosques required large quantities of explosives and extensive coordination.
-Many believe that this would not have been possible without the involvement of Banja Luka and Republika Srpska authorities.)

-The Serb militia blew up the Ferhadija Mosque on the night of 6–7 May 1993.
+The Ferhadija and Arnaudija mosques were destroyed on the night of 6–7 May 1993 within 15 minutes of each other.
 May 6 is the date of the Serbian Orthodox holiday of Đurđevdan (Saint George's day).
+The almost simultaneous destruction of the two mosques required large quantities of explosives and extensive coordination.
+This probably would not have been possible without the involvement of Banja Luka and Republika Srpska authorities.

-The minaret survived the first explosion, but was then razed to the ground.
+The minaret of Ferhadija Mosque survived the first explosion, but was then razed to the ground.

-Most of the debris was taken to a secret dump site; some stone, and ornamental details, were crushed by the Serbs for use as landfill.
+Most of the debris was taken to a secret dump site; some stone, and ornamental details, were crushed for use as landfill or taken to a secret dump site.
 The leveled site was turned into a parking lot.
-Though Bosnian notables begged the Serb militia to keep the rubble, their pleas were denied and the rubble was taken to a secret dump site.
+Though Bosnian notables begged the Serb militia to keep the rubble, their pleas were denied.
 UN officials who tried to salvage pieces of the demolished mosque were detained by the Serb militia.
 Several weeks after the destruction of Ferhadija the nearby Sahat Kula, one of the oldest Ottoman clock towers in Europe, was also destroyed.

-At the International Criminal Tribunal for the former Yugoslavia a Serb leader from Banja Luka, Radoslav Brđanin, was convicted for his part in organizing the destruction of Muslim property including mosques, and also in the ethnic cleansing of non-Serbs.
+At the International Criminal Tribunal for the former Yugoslavia, a Serb leader from Banja Luka, Radoslav Brđanin, was convicted for his part in organizing the destruction of Muslim property including mosques, and also in the ethnic cleansing of non-Serbs.
 He was sentenced to a single prison term of 32 years.

-The Brđanin case proved that the destruction of the mosques was orchestrated as part of the ethnic cleansing1|2 campaign.
+The Brđanin case proved that the destruction of the mosques was orchestrated as part of an ethnic cleansing campaign.
 In addition, the Bosnian side in the Bosnian genocide case at the International Court of Justice has cited the destruction of Ferhadija Mosque as one of the elements of ethnic cleansing and genocide employed by the RS authorities during the Bosnian War.